Marcus J. Borg

 Marcus Borg describes himself as both a historical Jesus scholar and a Christian.

 Marcus J. Borg is internationally known in both academic and church circles as a biblical and Jesus scholar.
-Holder of the Hundere Chair of Religion and Culture in the Philosophy Department at Oregon State University until his retirement in 2007, he is now Canon Theologian at Trinity Episcopal Cathedral in Portland, Oregon until his death on January 21, 2015.
+Holder of the Hundere Chair of Religion and Culture in the Philosophy Department at Oregon State University until his retirement in 2007, he then served as Canon Theologian at Trinity Episcopal Cathedral in Portland, Oregon until his death on January 21, 2015.

-He is the author of seventeen books, including:
+He is the author or co-author of over 20 books, including:

 - Meeting Jesus Again for the First Time: The Historical Jesus and the Heart of Contemporary Faith (1994), the single best-selling book by a contemporary Jesus scholar

 - The God We Never Knew: Beyond Dogmatic Religion to a More Contemporary Christian Faith (1997), named “one of the ten best books in religion in 1997” by Publishers Weekly

 - Reading the Bible Again for the First Time (2001), has made Publishers Weekly “ten best selling books in religion.”

 - The Heart of Christianity: Rediscovering a Life of Faith (2003), a best-seller, has been a group study book in hundreds of churches.